codeforequity-at/botium-connector-alexa-smapi/README.md

 ### ALEXA_SMAPI_INVOCATION_TEXT_INTENT and ALEXA_SMAPI_INVOCATION_TEXT_SLOT

 When using the Invocation API, tell Botium to use a special intent and a special slot to hand over the input text (intent resolution is done by Skill itself)

+### ALEXA_SMAPI_INVOCATION_REQUEST_TEMPLATE
+_default: the file invocation-request-template.json in this repository_

+When using the Invocation API, tell Botium to use a special template for the invocation request (JSON formatted).

 ### ALEXA_SMAPI_AUDIO_CAPABILITY and ALEXA_SMAPI_DISPLAY_CAPABILITY
 _default: false_